 - Lock up potentially hazardous products.
 Install childproof latches on cabinets where you keep detergent and other potentially hazardous supplies.

 - Prevent access to the washer and dryer.
 Close and latch the doors and lids to the washer and dryer.
-Consider removing large knobs if your loved one tries to tamper with the machinery.
+Consider removing large knobs if the person tries to tamper with the machinery.

 If the laundry room has a door, consider keeping it locked.